-• If a member of staff believes a child may be privately fostered, they must inform the designated safeguarding lead, who must inform the Local Authority LADO.
+If a member of staff believes a child may be privately fostered, they must inform the designated safeguarding lead, who will inform the local authority.

 28. Children with special educational needs and disabilities

 Children with special educational needs (SEN) or certain health conditions and disabilities can face additional safeguarding challenges.
 The school will ensure that our child protection policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
 These can include: